My father, Dr.

 From Les Prix Nobel.
 The Nobel Prizes 1990, Editor Tore Frängsmyr, [Nobel Foundation], Stockholm, 1991

-This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures.
+This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures/The Nobel Prizes.
 The information is sometimes updated with an addendum submitted by the Laureate.Copyright © The Nobel Foundation 1990

 Dr. Thomas received the Nobel Prize in 1990 at age 70 only a few months after he had retired from patient care.
 For 10 years he continued local activity and traveled and lectured widely.
 In the past 5 years he goes in to work approximately 3 days per week in support of the Fred Hutchinson Cancer Research Center activities.